Reviewed by Dr. Sharon Stills, NMD

 Chasteberry (Vitex agnus-castus)

 Chasteberry is a traditional herbal remedy that has been used for centuries to manage PMS symptoms.
-Research has shown that chasteberry works by affecting the hypothalamic-pituitary-ovarian axis, helping to regulate hormone levels and correct estrogen-progesterone imbalances.
+Researchers believe that chasteberry works by affecting the hypothalamic-pituitary axis, helping to correct estrogen-progesterone imbalances by helping the body produce more progesterone.
 It also increases dopamine, one of the body’s main “feel good” neurotransmitters.
-Chasteberry is a key herb for relief of PMS-related fatigue, breast pain, irritability and mood swings. headaches, and bloating and abdominal discomfort.
-(Chasteberry is a key ingredient in Herbal Equilibrium, our exclusive formula for hormonal balance.)
+Chasteberry is particularly helpful for relief of PMS-related fatigue, breast pain, irritability and mood swings, headaches, and bloating and abdominal discomfort.
+You can try chasteberry as an herbal tea.
+For optimal dosing, try a supplement.
+Chasteberry is a prime ingredient in Herbal Equilibrium, our exclusive formula for hormonal balance.

 Magnesium